The UK’s high growth firms and their resilience over the Great Recession – Research Paper No 62

 Business Demography Research Theme

-High-Growth Firms (HGFs) are a very small proportion of UK businesses population yet they have a disproportionate impact on job creation.
-We re-visit the issue to confirm that typically, over a three year period, high growth SMEs represent less than 1% of established businesses, but generate 20% of all job growth amongst established businesses which grow
+High-Growth Firms (HGFs) are a very small proportion of the UK business population yet they have a disproportionate impact on job creation.

 Enterprise Research Centre